 We give Boom Fantasy a near-perfect score at 9.5/10 for originality.
 The Longshots and Pick & Spin contests truly set it apart from the industry.
 Furthermore, these games give you the opportunity to win up to 40x and 500x your buy-in, respectively.

 Boom offers two types of fantasy props under the Toss-Ups category.
 You can also try Favorites, which give you the best odds of winning.
-We would like to see traditional leagues or cash games offered, but this is a tiny critique in what’s the otherwise a great site.
+We would like to see traditional leagues or cash games offered, but this is a tiny critique in what is otherwise a great site.

 Boom Fantasy Bonus Offer